St. Thomas's Anglican Church (Toronto): Liturgy

-Culture
+Music

+Music is an important part of the liturgy and mission of St. Thomas's and the high calibre of the music program attracts talent to St Thomas's.
+Past Directors of Music include John Tuttle, who served from 1989 to 2016 in the post, along with Matthew Larkin and Matthew Whitfield.
+The famous English accompanist Gerald Moore, who grew up in Toronto, was briefly an assistant organist at St. Thomas's.
+Elizabeth Anderson was Interim Organist and Choirmaster from July 2016 until August 2017, and was further appointed Interim Director of Music in September 2022.
+In March 2023, Anderson became the parish's permanent choirmaster.
+Manuel Piazza was also appointed organist and assistant choirmaster in the same month.

+There are three choral services each Sunday.
+The choristers are mainly volunteers, with paid section leads.
+To date, the choir has toured to the U.K. three times in 2005, 2010, and 2013 to serve as choir-in-residence in cathedrals during the summer.

+In September 2023, St. Thomas’s established the St. Thomas’s Choristers, a free music education program for children in Grades 2 to 12.
+From September to May each year, the St. Thomas’s Choristers lead the music at the 9:30 Sung Mass.
+The adult choirs lead the music at the High Mass and Evensong, as well as on feast days during the week, and in Holy Week.

+Parish culture

-St. Thomas's publishes an e-newsletter from the rector called The Thurible weekly.
+St. Thomas's publishes a weekly e-newsletter called The Thurible, which regularly includes a letter from the rector.
 The parish sponsors a Friday Food Ministry program and has a long tradition of refugee sponsorship.
 All are supported by volunteers from the parish and the community.
-It also hosts meetings of the Society of Mary.
+It also occasionally hosts meetings of the Society of Mary, although these meetings also occur at St. Bartholomew's Anglican Church in Regent Park.

 Many St. Thomas's parishioners are active as performers, writers, and artists, and the church has participated in events like Nuit Blanche and Doors Open Toronto.
-Many of its younger parishioners attend the nearby campus of the University of Toronto, and university-oriented bible studies are held.

-Christian education
+The parish, although well-known for its liturgical conservatism, houses a sizable portion of parishioners who embrace a more liberal Anglo-Catholicism, following trends in the Anglican Church of Canada, although theologically traditional elements remain alive and well.

-On Sunday mornings, there is a small church school and a nursery school.
-The church also conducts an adult Christian education program, including programs targeted to young adults, Bible study series during the Lent and Advent seasons, discussion groups, and occasional lectures.
+On Sunday mornings, there is a small church school and youth group.
+The church also conducts an adult Christian education program, including programs targeted to young adults, study series during the Lent and Advent seasons, discussion groups, and occasional lectures.
 From 2006 to 2015, there was also an active St Elmo's Youth Group; some of its members have gone on to serve as choristers and acolytes.